drocheam/optrace/docs/source/details/color.rst

     1. Convert to linear sRGB: :math:`[1.000, 0.214, 0.033]`
     2. Rescale by area/probability factors :math:`r_\text{P}, g_\text{p}, b_\text{p}`:
        We get approximately :math:`[0.886, 0.214, 0.025]`
-    3. Normalize, so integral equals 1: :math:`[0.788, 0.190, 0.022]`
+    3. Normalize, so the sum equals 1: :math:`[0.788, 0.190, 0.022]`
-    4. Choose one of the three channels with the values from 3. as the probability:
+    4. Choose one of the three channels with the values from step 3 as the probability:
        The R channel gets randomly chosen.
     5. Use the R primary curve as a probability distribution, choose a random wavelength accordingly:
        :math:`\lambda = 623.91\,` nm gets chosen.